Ideas for startups

 - Some kind of small internet tax could also work, such as an ISP contribution per connection, a per-device contribution (like the "tv licenses" in some countries), or funded from regular national taxes or international funds (such as EU funding).
-The scale of the internet makes this feasible: with just $1/€1 per Western internet user per year, thus $1BN/year, we can already fund 10 organisations the size of the Wikimedia Foundation (expenses $90M/year).
-Compare this with the TV license currently implemented in the UK: each TV contribution costs $194/year; with 1BN users that would be enough to fund close to 2000 organisations like the Wikimedia Foundation (or many more small ones).
-What about a (voluntary) $1/€1 a month Internet Support Subscription (as opt-out checkbox when taking another Netflix/Spotify subscription)?
+The scale of the internet makes this feasible: with just $1/€1 per Western internet user per year - thus $1BN/year - we can already fund 10 organisations of the size of the Wikimedia Foundation (expenses $90M/year).
+Compare this with the TV license currently implemented in the UK: each TV contribution costs $194/year; with 1BN users that would add up to fund close to 2000 organisations like the Wikimedia Foundation, or many more small ones.
+What about a voluntary $1/€1 a month Internet Support Subscription, possibly implemented as opt-out checkbox when subscribing to Netflix/Spotify/yet-another-service?
 However, an additional headache of central funding models like these is that they need a fair and effective mechanism to decide on fund eligibility and distribution.

 Online payments & Micropayments